Incoming college freshmen face a ton of big life changes when heading off to school. Are you up for the challenge?

 College is a time of investing in and redefining yourself.
-As you get older jobs, partners, kids, and other life obligations will get in the way of your ability to spend your time freely.
-While you've got the time, make the most of it.
+As you get older your job, partner, kids, and other life obligations will inevitably make it harder to spend your time freely.
+Now, while you've got the time, make the most of it.

 See also: What Can I Use My Financial Aid For?

 42. Pay a bit towards your student loans